eawag-surface-waters-research/sencast/docs/install/centos8_install.rst

 	Edit the file acolite_l2w.py and comment-out all usages (and import) of "skimage".
 		Currently lines 23, 898, 909, 910, 911

-	Configure your Acolite path in you environment file.
+    In acolite/config/defaults.txt, row 28 set setting geometry_type=gpt (to avoid a batch processing but as of Dec.
+'21) Configure your Acolite path in you environment file.